The Clean Machine

 The Clean Machine is a 1988 Australian tele movie about police corruption starring Steve Bisley.
-It was one of four telemovies made by Kennedy Miller around this time.
+It was one of four telemovies made by Kennedy Miller around this time, the others being The Riddle of the Stinson, The Damien Parer Story and The Year My Voice Broke (which was released theatrically).

 Plot

 Inspector Eddie Riordan is appointed to head a new anti-corruption squad.